kir-dev/pek-infinity/.github/copilot/Memory-Bank/architecture/02-service-patterns.md

 - Know which realm they're in
 - Filter by realm (caller does)
 - Perform auth checks (middleware does)
-- Know if they're called from MVP or enterprise
+- Know if they're called from MVP or worker

 This separation is critical because it allows:
-- **Same service code to run in MVP and enterprise**
+- **Same service code to run in MVP and worker**
 - **Services to be tested in isolation**
 - **Easy composability (services can call services)**